kubevirt/kubevirt/docs/README.md

  * **virt-api**: This component provides a HTTP RESTful entrypoint to manage the virtual machines within the cluster.
- * **virt-controller: This component manages the state of each VMI within the Kubernetes cluster.
+ * **virt-controller**: This component is a Kubernetes Operator that manages the state of each VMI within the Kubernetes cluster.
+When new VM objects are submitted to the Kubernetes API-Server, this controller takes notice and creates the pod in which the VM will run and delegates the other management operations to the *virt-handler* component.
  * **virt-handler**: This is a daemon that runs on each Kubernetes node.
 It is responsible for monitoring the state of VMIs according to Kubernetes and ensuring the corresponding libvirt domain is booted or halted accordingly.